Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 Now lets break it down!

-### Docstrings, Imports, and Globals
+### Docstrings

-In this segment we observe a docstring, imports, and a global variable.
-In Jac docstrings look exactly like python docstrings, however docstrings can only be used as docstrings (not as comments).
-That means there are a limited number of places you can place them, these places are at the top of a module, and *before* the declaration of functions, methods, classes (architypes), global variable statements, module level code blocks (i.e., `with entry {}` style blocks, more on this later), and enumerations.
+Jac docstrings have the same syntax as Python docstrings.
+However, it's important to note that Jac docstrings can only be used as docstrings and not as comments.
+This means that there are only a few places where you can use them.
+You can place them at the **top of a module, before the declaration of functions, methods, classes (archetypes), global variable statements, and module level code blocks** (for example, `with entry {}` style blocks).
+It's also important to note that the docstring should be placed **before the function call**.
+This is done to improve code readability, especially when a large docstring is used.

-=== "circle.jac"
+=== "Jac"
     ```jac linenums="1"
     --8<-- "examples/manual_code/circle.jac::8"
     ```
-=== "circle.py"
+=== "Python"
     ```python linenums="1"
     --8<-- "examples/manual_code/circle.py::11"
     ```

+### Multiline Comments

+Jac does not allow docstrings to be used as comments.
+However, it provides an elegant way to specify multiline comments.
+Any text between `#*` and `*#` is treated as a multi-line comment.
+This is delightfully Pythontic.

+=== "Jac"
+    ```jac linenums="15"
+    --8<-- "examples/manual_code/circle.jac:15:18"
+    ```
+=== "Python"
+    ```python linenums="18"
+    --8<-- "examples/manual_code/circle.py:19:23"
+    ```

+### Imports

-Import statements are very similar to python, note that you have to denote if you are importing a python module with `import:py` or jac with `import:jac`.
-Module paths and such are pretty much identical.
+Import statements in JAC are quite similar to Python.
+However, it's important to note that while importing a Python module, you need to use `import:py`, and for a JAC module, `import:jac`.
+The module paths and other details are very similar to that of Python.

-Quick note on from import, they work like this.
+Quick note on `from import`, they work like this.

 === "Jac"
     ```jac